RalucaNicola/JSAPI_demos/cities-globe/README.md

 view.ui.empty("top-left");
 ```

-Allright, by now your code should look like this:
+Alrighty, by now your code should look like this:

 ```js